declanbyrd/declanbyrd/README.md

 # Hi I'm, Declan.

-I'm currently a software engineer at Twilio.
-Prior to this, I worked at Honeywell where I contributed to the development of building management systems.

-Most of my commits are for my [personal site](https://declanbyrd.co.uk/) as I like to use my personal site to log my progress and what I get up to.
+You can find out what I'm up to on the [/now page](https://declanbyrd.co.uk/now/) of my [personal website](https://declanbyrd.co.uk/).